colinhemphill/nextjs-resume/README.md

 - `imageTheme`: `'light' | 'dark'`.
 Your OG share image and app icons will be generated in either a light or a dark variant.
 - `pdfTheme`: `'light' | 'dark'`.
 Your PDF will be generated in either a light or a dark variant.

 You'll also find `links.ts` which generates external links at the bottom of the document.
-You can use any icon from the [Fontawesome free and brand icon](https://fontawesome.com/search?o=r&m=free&f=brands) sets alongside these links.
+You can use any icon from [Simple Icons](https://simpleicons.org/) alongside these links.

 ### Color Palette Examples